-This fall, we're starting a weekend club for students to gain further exposure to debate through practice debates, discussions on theory, and exercises to advance argument comprehension.
-This club will be run online, and there are no expectations for students to do homework outside of class.
-The program is designed for middle school students with a summer or more's worth of debate experience, but we can make case-by-case exceptions.
+Starting this January, students will gain further exposure to debate through practice debates, discussions on theory, and exercises to advance argument comprehension.
+The club will be run online, and there are no expectations for students to complete homework outside of class.
+The program has three sections: beginner, intermediate, and advanced.

-Students can sign up for individual months (September, October, November) or for all three months for a 33% discount.
+Students can sign up for individual sessions (Jan/Feb, Feb/Mar, Mar/Apr) or for all three sessions for a 33% discount.
+Additional sessions will be announced in mid-February.

-Our two week program runs from July 6 - 17, July 20 - 31, and August 3 - 14 on weekdays, 9am - 4pm.
+Our two week session runs from July 5 - 16, July 19 - 30, and August 2 - 13 on weekdays, 9am - 4pm.
 Learn from successful college students how to debate, working on argument structure, research skills, and presentation.
 Engage in interactive lectures and discussions and apply what you've learned in practice activities.
-Show off your skills in a tournament at the end of the Institute.
+Participate in over ten full-length debates, showing off your skills in a tournament at the end of the Institute.

-Our one week program runs from July 6 - 10, July 20 - 24, and August 3 - 7.
+The one week session runs from July 5 - 9, July 19 - 23, and August 2 - 6.
 This shortened program emphasizes argumentative reasoning and presentation skills.
 Students will participate in four full-length debates, as well as interactive discussions and a suite of fun exercises to practice and hone skills.

 Please email us with any questions at firstname.lastname@example.org.